HumaGitGud/EventManager-Node.js/README.md

 # EventManager-Node.js

 A responsive web application built with Node.js, Express, and EJS, enabling users to create, view, and manage events.
-The app supports event submission, displays all upcoming events sorted by date, and provides options to mark events as finished or delete them.
+The app supports event submission, displays all upcoming events sorted by date with a countdown timer, and provides option to delete events.

 ## Features
 - **Dynamic Event Management**: Submit events with a title, description, and date-time.
 View all events and manage their status dynamically.
 - **Database Integration**: Uses MariaDB for storing and retrieving event data.
-- **Responsive Design**: Optimized for both desktop and mobile devices, with a clean and user-friendly interface.
+- **Responsive Design**: Optimized for both desktop, tablet, and mobile devices, with a clean and user-friendly interface.
 - **Templating with EJS**: Dynamic rendering of event details and pages.
 - **Routing**: Three primary routes to handle home, event submission, and all-events listing.
 - **Error Handling**: Validates input on the server and client to ensure data integrity.